Alvin Drew: STS-133

 Drew served as a mission specialist on STS-133, the final flight of the Space Shuttle Discovery.
 This mission launched on February 24, 2011, and docked with the space station two days later.
 Landing occurred on March 9.
 Drew's role on this crew was that of a mission specialist, and he conducted two spacewalks.
 On February 28, Drew became the 200th person to walk in space.

+White House career

+Drew worked in the Obama Administration's Office of Science and Technology Policy from 2015 to 2016 as the assistant director for Aviation and Space Security.
+In 2016, he was appointed to the U.S. Air Force Academy Board of Visitors by President Barack Obama, a post he held until 2020.